-Rita Ora Rocks Barely-There Denim Outfit For Dubai Performance
+Rita Ora Rocks Barely There Denim Outfit For Dubai Performance

-Rita Ora recently performed in the 30-degree heat in Dubai and didn’t disappoint with her fashion.
+Rita Ora recently performed in the heat in Dubai and didn’t disappoint with her fashion.

 The “Shine Ya Light” songstress wore a triple denim ensemble which showed a lot of flesh.
 She paired a crop top with ripped jeans and an off-the-shoulder jacket that had tassels hanging off of them.
 The items of clothing had pearls and jewels embroidered onto them, which gave Rita’s outfit that finishing showgirl touch.
 She rocked a pair of chunky heels and sported her blond locks straight and down.

 Ora shared numerous photos from the show to her Instagram page.
-The performance looked energetic and a ball of fun.
+The performance looked energetic and fun.

-In the space of 30 minutes, her post racked up more than 50,000 likes and over 400 comments, proving to be an instant hit with her followers.
+In the span of 30 minutes, her post racked up more than 50,000 likes and over 400 comments, proving to be an instant hit with her followers.

 “I’ve never seen you happier than when you’re on stage,” one user wrote.